esikm/Pillow/docs/reference/open_files.rst

 specification rather than an accurate reflection of the state of the code.

-Pillow cannot in general close and reopen a file, so any access to that file needs to be prior to the close.
+Pillow2 cannot in general close and reopen a file, so any access to that file needs to be prior to the close.

 Issues